 EduPod was created by pulling together all of the above to create the software that will enable all mental health leads to plan, manage and evaluate their journey to creating happy and mentally healthy environments for the whole school community.
 It enables schools to access professional mental health resources, action plans and input professionals at Innovating Minds at an affordable price.

-A ‘whole school approach to mental health’ is a culture that is built upon empathy, relationships and evidence-based practice.
+A ‘whole school/college approach to mental health’ is a culture that is built upon empathy, relationships and evidence-based practice.
 These practices are embedded within the curriculum, policies and procedures across the school.
 They are inclusive and flexible to support and respond to the school community’s mental health needs.

 Dr Asha Patel, Clinical Psychologist & CEO at Innovating Minds (2020)